5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 Streaming services and subscription apps on a smartphone

 Here's the number that should stop you cold: the average American spends $219 per month on subscription services, according to a 2023 C+R Research survey.
 And when those same people were asked to estimate how much they spend, they guessed $86.
-That's a gap of over $130 per month — or more than $1,500 per year — just disappearing on autopilot.
+That's a gap of over $130 per month -- or more than $1,500 per year -- just disappearing on autopilot.

 This guide will walk you through the most commonly forgotten subscription types, how to find every charge lurking in your accounts, and exactly how to cut the ones you don't need.
-Then we'll show you how BON Credit's AI does all of this automatically — no spreadsheets required, completely free.
+Then we'll show you how BON Credit's AI does all of this automatically -- no spreadsheets required, completely free.

-Why Forgotten Subscriptions Are So Hard to Catch
+Why Are Forgotten Subscriptions So Hard to Catch?

 Trial periods are another trap.
 You sign up for 30 days free, the trial ends, and suddenly you're paying $12.99/month for a service you used twice.
-The company sends a reminder email — but it goes to the promotions tab and you never see it.

 1. Streaming Services You No Longer Watch

-The math adds up fast: Netflix Standard is $15.49/month.
+The average American household now subscribes to 4.5 streaming services, according to Deloitte's Digital Media Trends report.
+Netflix Standard is $15.49/month.
 Hulu ad-free is $17.99.
 Disney+ is $13.99.
 Max is $15.99.
 That's $63 per month, or $756 per year, just for four streaming services.
-And that's before we even get to music streaming, podcast apps, or live TV bundles.

 Ask yourself honestly: when did you last open each service?
 If the answer is "a few months ago," that's a signal.